Advanced Riding Clinic II

 The Total Control ARC® Level 2 takes off where Level 1 left off.
 More challenging exercises and riding technology from the best-selling book Total Control adds additional advanced techniques to any experienced rider's "toolbox."
 Where the TC ARCSM builds proficiency in your riding, Level 2 puts you on a path to true mastery.

 The TC ARCSM L2 is the perfect next step for those wishing to continue their advanced training as part of a lifelong learning regimen.
 All participants MUST have completed Total Control ARC®Level 1 as a prerequisite.
 No exceptions!
-If you took the ARC Level 1 at a different school, tell us when and where you took it in the notes or contact our office so we can verify that.
+If you took the ARC Level 1 at a different school, tell us when and where you took it in the notes or contact our office so we can verify the information.

 What It Covers